Africa-AI-Engineers/SpeechEnabledChatApp/README.md

     python server.py

-Note : Make sure that the python command and the scritp file are in correct path.
+Note : Make sure that the python command and the script file are in correct path.

 ## [Deploy App](#deploy-app)